Kyntaz/sound-music/README.md

-# sound-music
+# SoundMusic
-Music made of sounds!
+## Because music is made of sounds!
+**SoundMusic** is a creative system that generates music from audio files.
+You can check out a showcase [here](https://kyntaz.github.io/sound-music/).